CB San Pablo Burgos: History

-Back-to-back Champions League titles (2020–present)
+Back-to-back Champions League titles (2020–2022)

 Two years later, Miraflores made its debut in European competitions by defeating Kyiv-Basket in the second qualifying round of the 2019–20 Basketball Champions League.
 After advancing to the regular season and later playoffs, Burgos qualified for the Final Eight.
 Played in Athens, San Pablo Burgos defeated the host team AEK in the final by 85–74.
 The team was crowned BCL champions, just five years after the professional club had been established.
 Thad McFadden, who scored 18 points in the final, was awarded the Final Eight MVP award.

 As the winners of the BCL, Burgos represented Europe in the 2021 FIBA Intercontinental Cup, where it defeated Argentine club Quimsa in Buenos Aires to win the world club title.
 Burgos won the game 85-73, behind star point guard Vítor Benite who added 19 points and claimed the tournament's MVP award.